annajung/vml-2021/kubeflow/setup.md

 Deploying the entire Kubeflow stack could be too heavy task for computers with 16 GB RAM or less.
 Depending on the hardware resources, there are two ways to proceed.
 1. Install the entire Kubeflow
-1. Install just the Pipeline Component of the Kubeflow
+1. Install specific Kubeflow components

 Please choose one of the option below based on available resources.